About Alan Bandstra

 Alan Bandstra teaches middle school math and science at Sioux Center Christian School in northwest Iowa.
 His passion for working with preteens stems from three sources:

-the desire to support young people through a life stage that was once difficulty for him
+• the desire to support young people through a life stage that was once difficult for him

 A student of behavior